 - Prop Sourcing and Props Making

-An introduction to Production Arts is offered as an activity on Thursday 2-3pm – speak to your tutor to choose this activity.
-However you can get involved in your free time simply by contacting the Theatre Manager for further information and to be added to our contact list.
+An introduction to Production Arts is offered as an activity on Monday 2-3pm – speak to your tutor to choose this activity.
+You can get involved in your free time simply by contacting the Theatre Manager for further information and to be added to our contact list.
+Not all students attending this activity are guaranteed or required to work on productions.
 No previous experience is required and all necessary training and equipment will be provided.